AISquaredInc/aisquared/README.md

   - The `ImageHarvester` class indicates the harvesting of images within the DOM to perform prediction on
 - `TextHarvester`
   - The `TextHarvester` class indicates the harvesting of text within the DOM to perform prediction on
+- `InputHarvester`
+  - The `InputHarvester` class configures harvesting of different kinds of user-defined inputs

 #### aisquared.config.preprocessing